datawithgift/Excel-Sales-Analysis/README.md

-# Excel-Sales-Analysis
-Sales data analysis and dashboard built with Microsoft Excel
+# Excel-Sales-Analysis (Interactive dashboard created with Microsoft Excel)
+## Project Objective
+To analyze sales performance, identify top-performing products and regions, and uncover opportunities to improve revenue and profitability.